carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/faq.md

 - {==Heuristic Calculation==}: Experiment with different heuristic calculation methods.
 The choice of heuristic can impact the pathfinding results significantly, so finding the right one for your scenario is important.

-- {==Use Max Precision==}: If you encounter difficulties navigating around circular objects within confined spaces, you may want to consider enabling this parameter, which incorporates spherical objects into the path calculation.
+- {==Use Sperical Precision / Use Rotation Precision==}: If you encounter difficulties navigating around circular or rotated objects within confined spaces, you may want to consider enabling these parameters, which incorporate spherical and rotated objects into the object detection process.

 - {==Explore Plugin Options==}: Explore additional options exposed by the plugin that can affect pathfinding behavior.

 **Is TrailBlazer suitable for dynamic environments?**

-- TrailBlazer is capable of adapting to dynamic environmental changes.
-However, it's important to note that the grid is initially calculated on game start, and using it during gameplay could lead to blocking unless combined with a loading screen.
-Frequent recalculations in highly dynamic environments may also impact performance.
-Therefore, it's advisable to employ TrailBlazer in scenarios where environmental changes are less frequent or can be predictably managed.
+- While TrailBlazer is not primarily intended for dynamic environments, it can be utilized in specific scenarios where dynamic elements are involved, but it's important to use it at your own discretion and risk.
+The plugin's optimal performance is typically seen in more static or contained environments, so implementing it in highly dynamic settings may require additional considerations and testing to ensure desired results.

+- Additionally, when dealing with dynamic environments, one will need to facilitate the **Initialize Grid** function to reinitialize the grid as needed.
+It's worth noting that debug functions are wrapped in the TrailBlazerGrid_BP blueprint, so you will need to reconstruct it or copy-paste the existing functionality.

 **How does the plugin handle different terrain elevations or 3D environments?**